 Step 3: Interview

-Within a few weeks of receiving the application form, the Admission Committee will update each applicant about the status of their application.
+Within a few weeks of receiving the application form, the Admissions Committee will update each applicant about the status of their application.
 Shortlisted students will be invited to a virtual interview.
 Details of this interview will be provided in due course.

 Step 4: Arabic Assessment Interview